zengxiaofei/HapHiC/README.md

 - [x] Super-fast and memory-efficient
 - [x] Able to order and orient contigs without prior knowledge of the number of chromosomes
 - [x] Able to utilize phasing information from hifiasm with varying confidence levels
-- [x] Extensive compatibility and user-friendly interface: compatible with Pore-C data; supports chromap; provides a built-in one-command pipeline; able to produce highly customizable vector graphics for contact maps
+- [x] Extensive compatibility and user-friendly interface: supports chromap; provides a built-in one-command pipeline; able to produce highly customizable vector graphics for contact maps

 **Recent updates:**